andredesousa/javascript-unit-testing-best-practices/README.md

 });
 ```

-It’s recommended to also ensure the exception contains a property that tells the error type, otherwise given just a generic error the application won’t be able to do much rather than show a disappointing message to the user.
+It's recommended to also ensure the exception contains a property that tells the error type, otherwise given just a generic error the application won't be able to do much rather than show a disappointing message to the user.

 ## Do not test complex user interactions